MicrosoftDocs/biztalk-docs/his/core/allocate2.md

 -   AP_WHEN_CONV_GROUP_ALLOCATED specifies that the LU does not return control to the TP until it allocates the session specified by **conv_group_id**or encounters one of the errors documented in Return Codes in this topic.
 If a session is not available, the TP waits for it to become free.

 > [!NOTE]
 >  AP_IMMEDIATE is the only value for **rtn_ctl** that never causes a new session to start.
-For values other than AP_IMMEDIATE, if an appropriate session is not immediately available, [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] tries to start one.
+For values other than AP_IMMEDIATE, if an appropriate session is not immediately available, Host Integration Server tries to start one.
 This causes the on-demand connection to be activated.

  *reserv4*
  A reserved field.